Sequential hermaphroditism: Botany

-Sequential hermaphroditism in plants is the process in which a plant changes its sex throughout its lifetime.
+Sequential hermaphroditism in plants is the process in which a plant changes its sex during its lifetime.
 Sequential hermaphroditism in plants is very rare.
 There are less than 0.1% of recorded cases in which plant species entirely change their sex.
 The Patchy Environment Model and Size Dependent Sex Allocation are the two environmental factors which drive sequential hermaphroditism in plants.
-The Patchy Environment Model states that plants will want to maximize the use of their resources through the change of their sex.
-For example, if a plant will benefit more from the resources of a given environment in a certain sex, it will want to change to that sex.
+The Patchy Environment Model states that plants maximize the use of their resources by changing their sex.
+For example, if a plant benefits more from the resources of a given environment in a certain sex, it will change to that sex.
 Furthermore, Size Dependent Sex Allocation outlines that in sequential hermaphroditic plants, it is preferable to change sexes in a way that maximizes their overall fitness compared to their size over time.
-Similar to maximizing the use of resources, if the combination of size and fitness for a certain sex is more beneficial, the plant will want to change to that sex.
-Evolutionarily, sequential hermaphrodites emerged as certain species found that one of the best ways to maximize the benefits of their environment was through changing their sex.
+Similar to maximizing the use of resources, if the combination of size and fitness for a certain sex is more beneficial, the plant will change to that sex.
+Evolutionarily, sequential hermaphrodites emerged as certain species obtained a reproductive advantage by changing their sex.

 Arisaema

-Arisaema is a plant genus which is commonly cited as exercising sequential hermaphroditism.
-The most commonly known Arisaema plant is Arisaema triphyllum (Jack in the pulpit) plant.
-As the A. triphyllum grows and changes, it develops from a nonsexual juvenile plant, to a young all-male plant, to a male-and-female plant, to an all-female plant.
+Arisaema triphyllum (Jack in the pulpit) is a plant species which is commonly cited as exercising sequential hermaphroditism.
+As A. triphyllum grows, it develops from a nonsexual juvenile plant, to a young all-male plant, to a male-and-female plant, to an all-female plant.
 This means that A. triphyllum is changing its sex from male to female over the course of its lifetime as its size increases, showcasing Size Dependent Sex Allocation.
 Another example is Arisaema dracontium or the green dragon, which can change its sex on a yearly basis.
-A. dracontiums sex is also dependent on size: the smaller flowers are male while the larger flowers are both male and female.
+The sex of A. dracontium is also dependent on size: the smaller flowers are male while the larger flowers are both male and female.
 Typically in Arisaema species, small flowers only contain stamens, meaning they are males.
 Larger flowers can contain both stamen and pistils or only pistils, meaning they can be either hermaphrodites or strictly female.
-Overall, Arisaemas are changing their sex as they grow larger, maximizing the overall fitness for that particular environment.